YishaiHezi/LocatorShell/README.md

 This is a project that allows users to share their location with other users in real time.

-In order to use this, you need to download it, then you need to navigate to the directory, and:
+In order to use it - you need to download it, then navigate to the directory where you downloaded it and:
-(this instructions apply only to windows)
+(applies only to windows)

 1. activate a python venv: